 In February 2016, the FASB issued ASU 2016-02, Leases.
 The standard will affect all entities that lease assets and will require lessees to recognize a lease liability and a right-of-use asset for all leases (except for short-term leases that have a duration of less than one year) as of the date on which the lessor makes the underlying asset available to the lessee.
 For lessors, accounting for leases is substantially the same as in prior periods.
 In July 2018, the FASB issued ASU 2018-10, Codification Improvements to Topic 842, Leases, to clarify how to apply certain aspects of the new leases standard.
 In July 2018, the FASB also issued ASU 2018-11, Leases (Topic 842): Targeted Improvements, to give entities another option for transition and to provide lessors with a practical expedient to reduce the cost and complexity of implementing the new standard.
 The transition option allows entities to not apply the new leases standard in the comparative periods they present in their financial statements in the year of adoption.
-In March 2019, the FASB issued ASU 2016-02 is effective for emerging growth companies following private company adoption dates in fiscal years beginning after December 15, 2019, and interim periods within annual periods beginning after December 15, 2020, and early adoption is permitted.
-For leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, lessees and lessors must apply a modified retrospective transition approach.
-While the Company expects the adoption of this standard to result in an increase to the reported assets and liabilities, it has not yet determined the full impact the adoption of this standard will have on its financial statements and related disclosures.
+In March 2019, the FASB issued ASU 2019-01, Leases (Topic 842): Codification Improvements, to clarify how to apply certain aspects of the new lease standard.
+Since the Company will lose status as an emerging growth company as of December 31, 2019, which is the last day of the fiscal year, ASU 2016-02 will be effective for annual reporting periods beginning after December 15, 2018, and interim periods within annual periods beginning after

+December 15, 2019, and early adoption is permitted.
+For leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, lessess and lessors must apply a modified retrospective transition approach.
+The Company expects the adoption of this standard to result in an increase to the reported assets and liabilities; however, it has not yet determined the full impact the adoption of this standard will have on its financial statements and related disclosures.